congma/pass-genphrase/README.txt

        -n, --no-spaces
-              Separate words with spaces instead of dashes.
+              Separate words with dashes instead of spaces.

        The default word count in the passphrase is 6.
 To change this, specify